The best advantage of oil and gas investing is a lower tax bill in a shorter amount of time.

 The IRS also gives a 15% tax-free depletion allowance against production revenue.
 That’s to allow for the drop in oil and gas reserves in a well.

-It’s similar to a depreciation expense for real estate, and this gives you continuing tax benefits after the first year.
+It’s similar to a depreciation expense for real estate, and this gives you continuing tax benefits for oil and gas investing after the first year.

 Why Are Oil and Gas Tax Deductions Allowed?